cups/Binary-fun/README.md

 ## Hold your horses

-I'm a git newb.
-I've never contributed anything to Open Source despite being a huge fan, and frequent advocate, so I still have to sort out licensing includes for these files, but honestly, help yourself.
-I also plaguerised a couple of SO posts and binary articles and intend to give due credit - though the comments should show these quite clearly.
+I'm a git newb, so will need to get these files into an easier to use folder system.
+I've never contributed anything to Open Source despite being a huge fan, and frequent advocate, so I used a wtf licence so you can help yourself.
+I also plaguerised the book, obviously, and a couple of SO posts and binary articles and intend to give due credit - though the comments should show these quite clearly.

 I am not planning on spending any more time elucidating upon, or embroidering these files, but if I do actually come across places where I have used I may add working examples into the code samples.